 Most people make resolutions around the dawn of the New Year, intent on improving their health.
 Sadly, by the end of January, they’ve typically already fallen back into their old routines.
-Boo!
-It’s difficult to stay on task and take care of yourself, but it’s ones of the most important things you can do.
-This is as good a month as any to kickstart a newfound initiative to improve your health if you’ve fallen off the wagon, though.
+It’s difficult to stay on task and take care of yourself, but it’s one of the most important things you can do.
+This is as good a month as any to kick-start a newfound initiative to improve your health or get back into your routine if you’ve fallen off the wagon.

-With the selection of health-centric apps below, you can find the support you need to get on track, stay healthy, and become active for a long time to come.
+With this selection of the best health apps, you can find the support you need to get on track, stay healthy, and become active for a long time to come.
 Hell, maybe you’ll even be able to keep it up — wouldn’t that be something?

 You probably have no problem grinding out a video game to get your character to the next level.
 What if you could treat your own life like a character in World of Warcraft or any other lauded MMORPG?
 That’s exactly what Fitocracy does, putting you in a position to improve yourself by completing tasks and earning experience so you can level up in real life.
 The app offers a host of workout routines and expert advice, along with a robust community of like-minded individuals to keep you motivated.

 Couch to 5K ($2)

 Running is a great workout you can do just about anywhere, so long as there is a bit of ground to run on.
 The problem is getting motivated to do it.
 Couch to 5K is a proven method, one that will take you from running exactly zero feet a day to a 5k run in a matter of nine weeks — no experience necessary.
 The app allows you to track your progress and log your workout routines via four motivation coaches, each of which can feed you audio cues alongside your music to guide you through the tough times ahead.